The Wolf and the Lion: In King's Landing

-After Ned Stark convinces King Robert not to join the tourney, the crowd watches the fearsome Ser Gregor "The Mountain" Clegane joust with Ser Loras Tyrell, the "Knight of Flowers", who wins by riding a mare in heat, distracting Clegane's stallion.
-Clegane beheads his horse and attempts to kill Loras, but Sandor "The Hound" Clegane intervenes.
+After Ned convinces Robert not to join the tourney, the crowd watches The Mountain joust with Ser Loras Tyrell, the "Knight of Flowers", who wins by riding a mare in heat, distracting the Mountain's stallion.
+The Mountain beheads his horse and attempts to kill Loras, but The Hound, the Mountain's brother, intervenes.

-Varys reveals to Ned that Jon Arryn was killed by a poison called the "Tears of Lys", and suggests that Arryn's slain squire Ser Hugh of the Vale was the poisoner.
+Varys reveals to Ned that Arryn was killed by a poison called the "Tears of Lys", and suggests that Arryn's slain squire Ser Hugh of the Vale was the poisoner.

 In training, Arya chases a cat through the Red Keep and overhears a conversation between Varys and Illyrio, who appear to be plotting against the throne.
 Arya tries to warn her father but is unable to identify the plotters.
 Yoren, a Night's Watch recruiter, informs Ned of Catelyn's arrest of Tyrion.

-News of Daenerys' pregnancy reaches the Small Council.
+News of Daenerys's pregnancy reaches the Small Council.
 Fearing an invasion by the Targaryen-Dothraki alliance, Robert orders that Daenerys and her unborn child, along with Viserys, be assassinated.
 Ned refuses and resigns the office of Hand of the King.
 As Robert drinks in sorrow, Cersei visits him and they talk about the serious threat the Dothraki pose, and their failed marriage.
-Robert's brother Renly is convinced by his lover, Ser Loras, that he should be king instead.
+Renly is convinced by Loras, his lover, that he should be king instead.

 Littlefinger reveals to Ned that Arryn was searching for Robert's bastards.
-Ned is ambushed by Jaime Lannister, and claims responsibility for Tyrion's arrest, leading to a brutal fight; Ned's guards are killed, including captain Jory Cassel; Ned duels Jaime, but one of Jaime's men spears Ned through the leg from behind.
+Ned is ambushed by Jaime, and claims responsibility for Tyrion's arrest, leading to a brutal fight; Ned's guards are killed, including captain Jory Cassel; Ned duels Jaime, but one of Jaime's men spears Ned through the leg from behind.
 Jaime lets Ned live, demanding his brother's return.